Vyral/mark-ramey/_posts/2019-11-12-thanksgiving-gratitude.md

 youtube_code: SpCJDdQvnYs
 ---

-{% include youtube.html %}<center>Today I’m sharing GEMs—a tool I use every day to help me experience a more peaceful life.</center>
+{% include youtube.html %}

+<center>Today I&rsquo;m sharing GEMs&mdash;a tool I use every day to help me experience a more peaceful life.</center>

+&nbsp;

 It’s Thanksgiving time, and I wanted to share something that has helped me in my life.
 It’s all wrapped around a daily habit of gratitude.
 Each day when I wake up I spend time writing in my journal.
 I do something my mentor shared with me called GEMs.
 This stands for gratitude, experience, and manifestations.&nbsp;